elliottower/elliottower.github.io/README.md

 ### Hi there 👋

 I'm Elliot.
-I enjoy creating tools for machine learning research, particularly Reinforcement Learning.
+I enjoy creating tools for machine learning research, particularly Reinforcement Learning (RL).

-🤖 I'm currently working on training RL agents for two of my favorite board games: [gobblet-rl](https://github.com/elliottower/gobblet-rl) and [cathedral-rl](https://github.com/elliottower/cathedral-rl).
+🤖 Recent project: implementing two of my favorite board games and training RL agents: [gobblet-rl](https://github.com/elliottower/gobblet-rl) and [cathedral-rl](https://github.com/elliottower/cathedral-rl).

-💥 A live version of Gobblet running in the browser can be viewed [here](https://elliottower.github.io/gobblet-rl/) (uses WebAssembly to run Python code in a virtual machine, see [tutorial](https://github.com/elliottower/gobblet-rl/blob/main/tutorials/WebAssembly/web_assembly.md) for details).
+💥 A live version of Gobblet running in the browser can be viewed [here](https://elliottower.github.io/gobblet-rl/) (using [WebAssembly](https://webassembly.org/), see my [tutorial](https://github.com/elliottower/gobblet-rl/blob/main/tutorials/WebAssembly/web_assembly.md) for details).

 ----

+#### Farama Foundation

-🎉 I am the project manager for [Farama Foundation](https://farama.org/)'s [PettingZoo](https://github.com/Farama-Foundation/PettingZoo) library, the standard API for Multi-Agent Reinforcement Learning (MARL).
+🚀 I am the Project manager for the [PettingZoo](https://github.com/Farama-Foundation/PettingZoo) library, the standard API for Multi-Agent Reinforcement Learning (MARL).

-🚀 I am also a core contributor to [Shimmy](https://github.com/Farama-Foundation/Shimmy), an API conversion and compatibility tool for popular RL environments.
+🎉 We are excited to announce a Mature Release for [Shimmy](https://github.com/Farama-Foundation/Shimmy), an API conversion tool for using popular external RL environments with Gymnasium and PettingZoo.

-To learn more, see the [Farama Team](https://farama.org/team) or [Announcing the Farama Foundation](https://farama.org/Announcing-The-Farama-Foundation).
+To learn more, see [Announcing the Farama Foundation](https://farama.org/Announcing-The-Farama-Foundation) and the [Farama Team](https://farama.org/team).

 ## 📫 How to reach me: